jenisharw/Maverick-Capstone-s-Project/README.md

 Plan Ahead  -- Use these patterns to plan for the busy season in advance

 ## The business value of the solution.
+Given the importance of launching new stores successfully and maintaining growth in existing locations, our team has a key role.
+This model needs to be better than the simple one that's been in use for a few weeks.
+Its success will impact how well we choose new locations, open them, and keep them running smoothly, while also ensuring existing stores continue to grow.
+We find out that Maverik sells the most during the summer, with a big jump in snacks and fuel sales in June and July.
+People also buy a lot of gas in April, maybe for spring road trips.
+This helps Maverik know when to have more items in stock and when to have more workers on hand.
+Suggestion
+# With those respective trends we can make planning stock levels and promotions to match customer buying patterns.
+Stock Up -- Prepare more inventory for the summer, especially in June and July.
+Staff Accordingly -- Schedule extra staff during these peak months Promotion -- Consider special offers in April to capitalize on increased gas sales.
+Plan Ahead  -- Use these patterns to plan for the busy season in advance.

+## Difficulties that your group encountered along the way.

+## learned in the project.